nunnun/push-categorised-message/draft-nakajima-webpush-problem-statement.md

 Addition to PWS, some work has been made to distribute the emergency alerting notification on different network.
 In the WiFi network, IEEE 802.11u {{IEEE80211u}} has an emergency support which uses Common Alerting Protocol (CAP) {{CAP}}.
 Also, Atoca WG has worked for defining the secure alerting format to broadcast CAP-based alert over IP network.

-Those previous contribuions have been made to improve
+Those previous contribuions have been made to develop the method to distribute an emergency alerting notification.

 This document will describe various use cases and requirements of emergency notification system using Web Push.